pred12/Google-classroom-background-color-changer/README.md

 they navagate to the "**console tab**" Right by "**Element**."

 ##### Then,
-Go to the file [Main.js](main.js), open it copy everthing on that page then past it in the console,
+Go to the file [Main.js](main.js), open it their are instructions on at the top.
+Copy all of it,
+then past it in the console,
 **Hit enter/return**